n7tae/smart-group-server/README.md

 ### What's New

+* **V# 190218** The sgs process no longer runs as root.
+A system user "sgs" is created during installation.

 * **V# 180706** Smart Groups can now be declared as "RxOnly" meaning that subscribed users will only be able to hear traffic from a linked reflector.
 The RxOnly Smart Group will hear subscribe and unsubscribe transmissions but voice data will not be re-broadcast to other subscribers or a linked reflector.
 If you try to configure a Smart Group with the RxOnly characterisitic without also specifying a linked reflector, the RxOnly declaration will be ignored.
 * Also new in this release, the sgs.cfg file installed in the CFGDIR (usually /usr/local/etc) is now installed as a symbolic link pointing to the sgs.cfg in the build directory.
 This means you can edit the configuration file at user level permission and then simply restart the sgs program: `sudo systemctl restart sgs`.